Rani Kamalapati–Rewa Vande Bharat Express

-The 20173/20174 Rani Kamalapati (Habibganj) - Rewa Vande Bharat Express is India's 22nd Vande Bharat Express train, connecting the city of Bhopal with Rewa city in Madhya Pradesh.
+The 20173/20174 Rani Kamalapati - Rewa Vande Bharat Express is India's 22nd Vande Bharat Express train, connecting the city of Bhopal with Rewa city in Madhya Pradesh.
 This train was flagged off by Prime Minister Narendra Modi on 27 June 2023.
 On 8 October 2023, it was announced that starting on 10 October, the train would be extended till Rewa.
 Earlier the train used to run from Bhopal to Jabalpur.

 Overview

-This train is operated by Indian Railways, connecting Rani Kamalapati (Habibganj), Narmadapuram, Itarsi Jn, Pipariya, Narsinghpur, Jabalpur Jn, Katni Jn, Maihar, Satna Jn and Rewa.
+This train is operated by Indian Railways, connecting Rani Kamalapati, Narmadapuram, Itarsi Jn, Pipariya, Narsinghpur, Jabalpur Jn, Katni Jn, Maihar, Satna Jn and Rewa.
 It will be operated with train numbers 20173/20174 on 6 days a week basis.

 Rakes

 It is the twentieth 2nd Generation and the eighth Mini Vande Bharat 2.0 Express train which was designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.

 Service

 The 20173/20174 Rani Kamalapati - Rewa Vande Bharat Express operates six days a week except Tuesdays, covering a distance of 568 km in a travel time of 8 hours with an average speed of 70 km/h.
 The service has 8 intermediate stops.
 The Maximum Permissible Speed is 130 km/h.